syarb/tcc-patron-counts/README.md

 * not necessarily every hour, but as often as possible, on the half hour every hour.

 Students using study rooms aren't included in this data.
 This is because the library uses a different way to record that data.
 If you are a library employee, you can use [this link](https://libcal.library.tulsacc.edu/admin/spaces/stats) to view those stats.

-## What about door counts? 🙋‍
-I have that data, but I haven't added it here **yet**!
-Come back soon.